dguerramoruno/ClothesShop/README.md

 A .NET-based API image.
 A SQL Server database.

+# Local Deployment
 Steps to Run with Docker

-Install Docker: Make sure Docker is installed on your machine.
+1.**Install Docker:** Make sure Docker is installed on your machine.

+2.**Pull SQL Server Docker Image** Before running the application locally, ensure you have a SQL Server instance running in a Docker container.
+Use the following command to pull and run the image:

+    docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=YourStrongPassword!" -p 1433:1433 --name sqlserver -d mcr.microsoft.com/mssql/server:2019-latest

+3.**Update appsettings.json**
+Update the connection string in your appsettings.json file to point to the local SQL Server instance:

-Create the image: In the root of the project, run:
+4.**Create the image:** In the root of the project, run:

     docker build -t clothesshop-api .
-Start the container: Use the included docker-compose.yml file to bring up the API and the database:
+5.**Start the container:** Use the included docker-compose.yml file to bring up the API and the database:

     docker-compose up